Skip to contents

 gt::opt_interactive(page_size_default = 5)

-# Save in ./data-processed
+# Save in ./data-publish

 use_data_occurrences(obs_dwc)